24 Jun 2013 00:00:00

 3. Darling Harbour visitor attractions

-There's plenty to see and do at Darling Harbour, Sydney's main entertainment and leisure precint, which is just a short walk along Market Street from the Sydney Tower Eye.
-Attractions at Darling Harbour include SEA LIFE Sydney Aquarium, WILD LIFE Sydney Zoo, Madame Tussauds Sydney, The Australian National Maritime Museum, IMAX Cinema, Powerhouse Museum, Kingpin and Strike ten pin bowling and countless restaurants, cafes and bars.
+There's plenty to see and do at Darling Harbour, Sydney's main entertainment and leisure precinct, which is just a short walk along Market Street from the Sydney Tower Eye.
+Attractions at Darling Harbour include SEA LIFE Sydney Aquarium, WILD LIFE Sydney Zoo, Madame Tussauds Sydney, The Australian National Maritime Museum, Powerhouse Museum, Kingpin and Strike ten pin bowling and countless restaurants, cafes and bars.
 Harbour cruises, tours and whale watching trips also depart from Darling Harbour (some of these activities are seasonal).
 You can save money on seeing many of these great Sydney visitor attractions with our heavily discounted Sydney attractions passes.

 4. Shopping in Sydney